bibanon/BASC-Archiver/documents/dan-chan-zip-format.rst

 * ``site``

     This is a simplified representation of the site name and should be fairly easy to guess for most sites.
 This is usually the part of the domain name before the TLD.
 As an example, ``4chan.org`` becomes ``4chan``.
 However, this may be whatever best represents the given site.

+    In another example, the archival website ``archive.moe``'s site key would be ``archive.moe``, since a shortening cannot properly represent the site name.
 It may contain numbers, lowercase letters, dots, dashes, and underscores.
 It may not contain spaces or any other character not mentioned.

 * ``board``

     This represents the 'board' the thread was archived from.
 For instance, ``/tg/`` would be represented as ``tg``, ``/g/`` would be represented as ``g``.
 This is usually the url slug the board occupies.
 The first and last slashes are recommended to be removed from this.

     If an image board implements recursive sub-boards or other similar features, this is recommended to be represented with slashes in the board name, such as ``tch/cmp``.
 However, if the board does support slashes within board names, this should be represented as a list such as ``['tch/cmp', 'g']``.

     This may contain any characters necessary to represent the board, but is recommended to be lowercase letters, numbers, and dashes and underscores if required.

 * ``thread_id``